cfengine/documentation/manuals/design-center/design-center-write-sketch.markdown

 into a sketch and by using the **sketchify** tool in `cf-sketch` to complete the process.
 These steps are followed:

 [Step 1.
-Select a policy to convert into a sketch][Write a new Sketch (Enterprise and Community)#Step 1.
+Select a policy to convert into a sketch][Write a new Sketch#Step 1.
 Select a policy to convert into a sketch]

 [Step 2.
-Define a sketch name][Write a new Sketch (Enterprise and Community)#Step 2.
+Define a sketch name][Write a new Sketch#Step 2.
 Define a sketch name]

 [Step 3.
-Define the sketch interface][Write a new Sketch (Enterprise and Community)#Step 3.
+Define the sketch interface][Write a new Sketch#Step 3.
 Define the sketch interface]

 [Step 4.
-Revise the policy file as necessary][Write a new Sketch (Enterprise and Community)#Step 4.
+Revise the policy file as necessary][Write a new Sketch#Step 4.
 Revise the policy file as necessary]

 [Step 5.
-Use the sketchify command to wrap the policy file into a sketch structure][Write a new Sketch (Enterprise and Community)#Step 5.
+Use the sketchify command to wrap the policy file into a sketch structure][Write a new Sketch#Step 5.
 Use the sketchify command to wrap the policy file into a sketch structure]

 [Step 6.
-Verify that the new sketch is ready for installation and use][Write a new Sketch (Enterprise and Community)#Step 6.
+Verify that the new sketch is ready for installation and use][Write a new Sketch#Step 6.
 Verify that the new sketch is ready for installation and use]

-Refer to the [password_expiration() bundle example][Write a new Sketch (Enterprise and Community)#password_expiration() bundle example] as you follow the steps outlined on this page.
+Refer to the password_expiration() bundle [example][Write a new Sketch#Example] as you follow the steps outlined on this page.

 _This information is from Diego Zamboni's book, [Learning CFEngine 3](http://shop.oreilly.com/basket.do?nav=ext).
 Used with permission.
 It has been reformatted and edited for website consistency._